 The footer menu usually contains quick links to your homepage, about us page, blogs page, contact page, policy page, collection page.

 Whatever you do, remember to keep your content organized, simple, and clean.
 A footer menu full of links and words will be a nightmare for any shopper.
-Give it an aesthetically pleasing design to impress your customers if you have time.

 Social media links